hmdprs/data-scientist/README.md

 - `%` is a **wildcard** and is used to include rows where there is other text in addition to the word "bigquery" (e.g., if a row has a `tag` "bigquery-sql").

 ### Query Generalization

+We can generalize the query application by defining a python function and add the parameters in `{}` in our query.

 ```python
 # a general function to get experts on any topic